 Please report positive home test results to the Department of Health.
 Our online form makes it easy.
 Read more

 Getting a Home Test Kit

-Home tests for COVID-19 are sold at most pharmacies, and are also available free from county health departments, or online.
+Home tests for COVID-19 are sold at most pharmacies, and are also available free from county health departments.

 Free home tests

 Free COVID-19 test kits are available by mail from covidtests.gov (limited number per household).
 How to order

 Free tests can also be picked up at any county health department during normal hours.
 A family can get 8 tests (4 packages of antigen rapid self-tests) per month without a doctor's note or other documentation.
 No appointment is needed.